-- 1. What is the energy source for most of the electricity we use? (fossil and alternative fuels) - 2.
+- 1. What is the source of energy for most of the electricity we use? (fossil and alternative fuels) - 2.
 A circuit and a circle have the same root word.
 How is a circuit like a circle?
 (The circuit must be connected in a circle for it to work) - 3.
-A light bulb often produces heat.
+Heat is often produced by a light bulb.
 What is heat a form of? (energy) - 4.
 How different would our world be without electricity to use?